duffelhq/duffel-api-java/README.md

 ## Installation

-In most cases, you'll want to add `Duffel SDK` to your project as a dependency by adding it to your `build.gradle` or `settings.xml` file.
+In most cases, you'll want to add `Duffel SDK` to your project as a dependency by adding it to your `build.gradle` or `pom.xml` file.

 #### Gradle
 ```groovy